Joseph-Luper-Tsenum/ChromHMM-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/58364462/208553231-fc7deb45-7a61-42aa-b455-45630b78aaad.png)

-### Visualization of Chromatin States from ChromHMM and corresponding Histone MarksLinks
+### Visualization of Chromatin States from ChromHMM and corresponding Histone Marks

 Links to panels with profiles of histone modifications with epigenetic states